Zephyr, CPBT, RCST , PE

 In the tradition of Ray Castellino, Zephyr facilitates Womb Surround Process Workshops.
 This unique modality developed by Dr. Castellino engenders a high level of trust and choice among participants, laying the foundation for deep personal transformation nurtured by the health and safety of a resonant field.

-Zephyr also holds bachelor’s and master’s degrees in civil engineering and construction management from Stanford University.
+Zephyr holds bachelor’s and master’s degrees in civil engineering and construction management from Stanford University.
 They have lived five years in Africa – Libya, Ghana, and Tanzania – and worked thirty-five years in construction, public works, development, and relief work.
-Zephyr has written a novel, The Advocacy, under the nom de plume, Melissa Fischer.
+Under the nom de plume, Melissa Fischer, Zephyr has written a work of literary fiction, The Advocacy, an environmental justice novel set in Ghana.

 This workshop is conducted in person.
-There may be four to seven participants in a workshop.
-The duration of the workshop is a function of the number of participants, with the longest duration being five days for seven participants.
+There may be four to seven participants in the workshop.
+The duration of the workshop is four to five days, depending upon the number of participants.
 Each person will have a turn and, the following day, a debrief.
 Every participant brings the spirit of mutual cooperation and support to the group, and forms part of the surround for the turn person.

 Womb Surround Process Workshops are grounded in the prenatal and perinatal (PPN) principles formulated and refined by Ray Castellino over decades of working in this form.
 The principles will be shared at the outset of the workshop, as they provide the fundamental container for the work.